+It was stated in the novelization and hinted in the script that Programs have some vestigial memories and emotional patterns from their Users.
+Also, the closest we get to an explanation of why the Programs are what they are is Gibbs's line about "our spirit remains in every program we design."
+Gibbs may have meant it metaphorically, but the in-universe explanation is probably very literal.
 It also makes for an Accidental Aesop.
 Technology is only as good or bad as the people who build it.
 Good people, like Alan, Roy, and Gibbs?
 Their Programs are User friendly.
 Someone like Dillinger who isn't as ethical?
 Well, we get a power-hungry jerk like Sark.
 And in the case of Flynn?
 Well, we see his best traits (optimism, determination, clever thinking) in Clu 1.0 and his dark side (ambition, tendency to abuse his friends, need for the crowd's adoration) with Clu 2.0.

 Tron is a firewall, even though the term had never been used before.
 In fact, few companies in 1982 had anything like a firewall, save a simple password protect.

 When Flynn repairs the Recognizer, it makes perfect sense, since he wrote Space Paranoids.
 He probably is the only User who could repair one, at least so quickly, because he is familiar with the code!

 The religious parallels between "programs-users" and "humans-gods".
 Not just the parts where Flynn is basically a Christ figure for the computer world, but the whole fact that not only are most programs not entirely sure if users even exist, but the users aren't even aware that they have created these intelligent beings in their computers.
 Take this setup a step up into the real world (the novelization takes a few more steps in this direction than the film), and you basically have real-world Deism - the reason we don't see God(s) is because they don't even realize we're here, or self-aware!